-Professor Bruno lectures at universities and museums internationally, including, recently, the Jewish Museum in Berlin, the Dia Center for the Arts in New York, the Tate Modern, and the Louvre Museum.
+Professor Bruno lectures at universities and museums internationally, including, recently, the Shanghai Academy of Social Sciences, the Jewish Museum in Berlin, the Dia Center for the Arts, the Museum of Modern Art, the Tate Modern and the Louvre Museum.

 She is featured in Visual Culture Studies: Interviews with Key Thinkers as one of the most influential intellectual working today in visual studies (Sage, 2008).